utharper/sourcemod-hl2dm/README.md

 - Disable the spectator bottom menu, as the options are mislabeled and it tends to get stuck in place
 - Disable an extra third-person spectator mode which serves no function
 - Fix various small spectator bugs
-- Fix all of the game's many scoring bugs
+- Fix all of the game's scoring bugs
 - Improved save scores (if someone disconnects and rejoins the same round, their score is retained)
 - Block an exploit which allows crouched players to have the visibility of a standing player
 - (via Vphysics) Fix prop gravity not changing correctly with sv_gravity